 You can use your favorite biscuit recipe and step it up a notch for this dessert by adding heavy cream instead of milk to the recipe to give it that extra rich taste for a dessert biscuit, and a bit of sugar if you like.
-I brush the tops of the biscuits with cream and a sprinkle of sugar before they are baked.
+Additionally, I brush the tops of the biscuits with cream and a sprinkle of sugar before they are baked.

 You can also use pound cake or sponge cake instead of biscuits.
 Would be a great alternative.
 If you use poundcake, check out my grandmother’s delicious pound cake recipe here.

 Ready for the oven.

 Unlike a traditional strawberry shortcake, I like to have a strawberry sauce with chunks of fresh strawberries and blueberries added that provides some extra “mop” sauce for the biscuits and just brings the whole dessert together.
 The fruit also gives it some added texture, perfect with these berry shortcakes.

 1/4-1/2 cup sugar ( 1/2 cup will give you a sweeter sauce)